taljishi/cnt-tools/README.md

-# Maximus Tools
+# CNT Tools

-Maximus Tools is a collection of ERPNext utilities designed to automate data imports and integrations with external systems.
+CNT Tools is a collection of ERPNext tools/utilities designed to automate data imports and integrations with external systems.
 It’s designed to streamline repetitive tasks, improve data consistency, and enhance overall efficiency across ERPNext.

 ## 🚀 Features